King Arts Complex: History

-The Pythian Temple was designed in the Colonial Revival architectural style by Samuel Plato, an African-American architect, and the only example of his work in Columbus.
+The Pythian Temple was designed in the Colonial Revival architectural style by Samuel Plato, an African-American architect, and is his only work in Columbus.
 It was financed by the Knights of Pythias, a Black fraternal organization, and opened in 1926 and could accommodate roughly 1,000 people with a theatre, retail, offices, and lodge rooms.
 It quickly became the center of entertainment in the neighborhood, hosting performers including Cab Calloway, Count Basie, Duke Ellington and the Cotton Club Dancers.

 It was added to the National Register of Historic Places on November 25, 1983.

 In 1987, the temple was renovated by African-American owned architecture firm Moody Nolan to combine with Garfield Elementary School.
 The complex was renamed as the Martin Luther King Jr. Performing and Cultural Arts Complex, in memory of Dr. Martin Luther King Jr.

 The building was listed as one of the most endangered sites in the city, in Columbus Landmarks' 2021 list.
 The King Arts Complex vacated the building in 2019, and a portion of it was listed for sale in 2020.
 In July 2021, the temple was entered a purchase agreement with the owners by Maroon Arts Group, a Black-led nonprofit based in the neighborhood.
 The group entered the agreement after the community expressed a desire to save the building.